container-storage-interface/spec/spec.md

 #### `ControllerModifyVolume`

 A Controller plugin MUST implement this RPC call if the plugin has the MODIFY_VOLUME controller capability.
-This RPC allows the CO to change mutable key attributes of a volume.
+This RPC allows the CO to change mutable key attributes and the accessible topology of a volume.

 This operation MUST be idempotent.
 The new mutable parameters in ControllerModifyVolume can be different from the existing mutable parameters.